grpc/proposal/A36-xds-for-servers.md

 an operational backend.
 However, the `accept()`+`listen()` approach will be improperly detected as server liveness for TCP heath checking.

-If the xDS bootstrap is missing or invalid implementations would ideally fail XdsServer startup, but it is also acceptable to consider it a lack of xDS configuration and enter a permanent "not serving" mode.
+If the xDS bootstrap is missing or invalid, implementations would ideally fail XdsServer startup, but it is also acceptable to consider it a lack of xDS configuration and enter a permanent "not serving" mode.